kleinbottle/swanlotus/content/blogs/rust-euler-one/rust-euler-one.md

 One would have thought that common sense would impel language designers to adopt uniform conventions on these two issues.
 Unfortunately the authors of programming languages have rather fiercely held philosophical notions, and a divide persists.
 Thus each foray into a new language must be cautiously done with these two factors in mind.

 In our case, we need to hark back to the [definition of the `..` range](https://doc.rust-lang.org/reference/expressions/range-expr.html) operator in `Rust`.
 The expression `start..end` means that the index variable `i` lies in a semi-closed interval: `start <= i < end`.
-The `end` parameters in each case need to be increased by one.
+The `end` parameters in each case need to be increased by one in our program.
 Our third attempt is shown below:

 ## Third attempt